wenxi77/cdc_covid_data/readme.md

 A restricted access, detailed version of line-listed dataset of all COVID-19 cases reported to CDC is available.
 The dataset is to be made available for limited use upon completion of the RIDURA.
 COVID-19 data may differ substantially in the variables reported and in completeness by state.
 Some data are suppressed to protect patient privacy by coding as _NA_ (see Data Suppression below).
 The **restricted access** data set includes the following variables:

-* The earlier of the Clinical Date
+* The earlier of the Clinical Date:Cdc_case_earliest_dt uses the best available date from both cdc_received_dt and cdc_clinical_obs_dt and is an option to end-users who need a date variable with optimized completeness.
+The logic of cdc_case_earliest_dt is to use the non-null date of one variable when the other is null and to use the earliest valid date when both dates are available.
-* Initial report date of case to CDC (Deprecated, use the earlier of the Clinical Date)
+* Initial report date of case to CDC (Deprecated, use the earlier of the Clinical Date): This date was populated using the date at which a case record was first submitted to the database.
+If missing, then the report date entered on the case report form was used.
+If missing, then the date at which the case first appeared in the database was used.
 * Date of first positive specimen collection
 * Symptom onset date, if symptomatic
 * Case status